yuki04160/Predicting-Customer-Churn-in-Telecom/README.md

 # Predicting Customer Churn in Telecom
 Previously, I finished the EDA: [EDA-Customer Churn in Telcom](https://github.com/yuki04160/EDA-Customer-Churn-in-Telecom), and here to predict customer churn, I built a logistic regression and a decision tree in R using the same Kaggle dataset - [Telco Customer Churn](https://www.kaggle.com/blastchar/telco-customer-churn).
-## Introduction
+## Project Background
 Customer churn is defined as the loss of clients.
 In a telecommunications company, customer attrition is one of the key business metrics.
-Thus, this project aims to predict customer churn, use customer churn analysis to forecast the behavior of telecom customers who are more likely to leave, and give some data-driven recommendations .
+Thus, this project aims to predict customer churn, use customer churn analysis to forecast the behavior of telecom customers who are more likely to leave, and give some data-driven recommendations.
 ## Data Modeling
-1. Split into training (0.7) and test (0.3)
+   - Split into training (0.7) and test (0.3)
-2. Logistic regression
+1. Logistic regression
-   -  Compute information values (feature selection)
+   -  I computed information values to perform feature selection
-   -  Detect and solve multicollinearity problem
+   -  I detected and solved multicollinearity problem
-   -  Decide on optimal prediction probability cutoff
+   -  I decided on optimal prediction probability cutoff using optimalCutoff function
-3. Decision Tree
+2. Decision tree
-   - Plot and interpret the tree
+   - I plotted and interpreted the tree
 ## Classification Model Evaluation
    - ROC curve
    - Sensitivity and Specificity